Rishabh04-02/Libreswan-managing-interface/INSTALLATION_INSTRUCTIONS.md

 		Replace `HOSTNAME` with your hostname on both the lines.
 The URI will be included in generated certificates and will be used to revoke the certificates.

+	* Set the Language & Timezone
+	In the file `libreswan_managing_interface/settings.py` set the following options according to your convenience:

+			LANGUAGE_CODE = 'en-us'
+			TIME_ZONE = 'Asia/Kolkata'

 6. **Preparing the app for running**

 	* Migrating the databases using the management script using the command below: